kik4/abreact/README.md

 # Abreact

 The React Framework to create web applications quickly and easily.

-This project is under development.
+This project is not production ready.
 See `/example` directory for usage.

 ## Features

 - TypeScript
 - HMR
 - Routing